khalidm31415/khalidm31415/README.md

 - ⚡ Fun fact: ...
 -->
 - 📝 I'm currently learning backend develompent with GO using Gin and GORM [here](https://github.com/khalidm31415/gin-twitter).
-- 💻 I was an AI Engineer at bahasa.ai, worked with text classifications, QAs, and formalizations, we integrate our services using Flask and Kafka.
-I've also used Typescript with ExpressJS to develop bots with clients.
+- 💻 I was an AI Engineer at bahasa.ai, worked with text classifications, formalizations, and question answering models.
+We integrate our Python services using Flask and Kafka.
+I've also used Typescript and Express.js to develop chatbots with clients.
 - 🎓 I was a math student at Universitas Indonesia, studied homomorphic encryption applications.